dwjackson/cytogen/README.md

 Copyright (c) 2016 David Jackson
 -->

-# Cytoplasm: static site generator
+# Cytogen: static site generator

-Cytoplasm (or `cyto`) is a static site generator written in C. It has built-in support for templating, Markdown-esque markup, and blog posting.
+Cytogen (or `cyto`) is a static site generator written in C. It has built-in support for templating, Markdown-esque markup, and blog posting.
 A "static-site generator" is a program you can use to take a bunch of files (e.g. HTML and Markdown) and generate a static website.
 The advantage here is that you can